OCA/connector-interfaces/connector_salesforce/README.rst

  - `Authentication Method`: Choose oauth2
  - `URL`: Enter the URL of your Salesforce instance
- - `Connect on sandbox instance`: Check it if your working on a sandox Salesforce instance
+ - `Connect on sandbox instance`: Check it if you are working on a sandox Salesforce instance
  - `OAuth2 Consumer Key`: Enter the consumer key provided by Salesforce app
  - `OAuth2 secret`: Enter the consumer secret provided by Salesforce app
  - `Public secure URL of Odoo (HTTPS)`: Enter the callback URL you have enterd by Salesforce